AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/validate-forms.md

 ---
 title: From Spreadsheets to Forms -  Mastering Adaptive Form Block Field Validations
 description: Craft powerful forms faster using spreadsheets & Adaptive Form Block Fields!
 This guide helps you build custom validations for EDS Forms Block fields.
 feature: Edge Delivery Services
 hide: yes
 hidefromtoc: yes
+exl-id: 16e1d42a-42d0-4335-ba81-feedea7ed7d7
 ---
 # Add validations to form fields

 Adaptive Form Block has a built-in validations features.
 These validations are automatically applied in modern browsers based on the chosen field type and the additional properties you provide.